 Wear sunglasses during the day to reduce your exposure to UV rays.
-Less exposure to UV rays will greatly improve your vision later at night.
+Less exposure to UV rays will gently improve your vision later at night.
 It is also a good habit to get into for your overall eye health.

 Exercise your eyes

 Your eyes can suffer from fatigue whilst driving in the dark.
 To help minimise the effects of tired eyes, scan your field of vision rather than focusing solely on the road immediately ahead of you.

 Properly aim and maintain your front lights

 Check that your lights are focused properly and not set too low.
 Properly focusing your beam is not just a wise move to assist your vision, it's also safer.
 By using your manufacturer's handbook you'll be able to adjust this yourself.

-Clean your lights regularly to remove the dirt and dust which cause reduced brightness to emit from your lights.
+Clear your lights are regularly to remove the dirt and dust which cause reduced brightness to emit from your lights.
 Also be aware that older incandescent bulbs give off less light than newer ones.

 Keep your windscreen clean